-The techniques described here require that there should be FIB memory (i.e., TCAM) available to store the RPF lists in line cards.
+The techniques described in this document require that there should be additional memory (i.e., TCAM) available to store the RPF lists in line cards.
 For an ISP's AS, the RPF list size for each line card will roughly and conservatively equal the total number of prefixes in its customer cone (assuming the algorithm in Section 3.4 is used).
 (Note: Most ISP customer cone scenarios would not require the algorithm in Section 3.4, but instead be served best by the algorithm in Section 3.1.1, which requires much less FIB memory.)
 The following table shows the measured customer cone sizes for various types of ISPs [sriram-ripe63]:

-Internet-Draft
+Internet-Draft Enhanced FP-uRPF April 2019